dquinnfrank/will-it-blend/README.md

 * Enable mhx importing by searching for mhx in the search bar and checking the box next to Import-Export: Import: MakeHuman (.mhx)
 * Finally, save the changes by clicking Save User Settings.
 Exit blender.

 The image generation code requires some configuration.
-This can be done by running setup.py or manually.
+Some of the items can be done by running setup.py or manually.
 To run all setup items run: python setup.py -a [path_to_blender]

 The items that need to be taken care of are: